notreallyme2/mbox-splitter/README.md

 mbox-splitter splits mbox files by year and saves them in the same location as individual mbox files, named **YEAR.mbox**.

-I've included binaries for the big three (OSX, *nix and Windoze).
+I've included a binary for OSX.

 ### Correct useage